finos/rune-dsl/documentation/documentation.rst

 * Logic - ``boolean``
 * Date and Time - ``date``, ``time`` and ``zonedDateTime``

 The Rosetta DSL convention is that type names use the *PascalCase* (starting with a capital letter, also referred to as the *upper* `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_), while attribute names use the *camelCase* (starting with a lower case letter, also referred to as the *lower* camelCase).
-Type names need to be unique across the model, including with respect to rule names.
+Type names need to be unique across the model.
 All those requirements are controlled by the Rosetta grammar.

 The Rosetta DSL provides for some special types called 'qualified types', which are specific to its application in the financial domain: